sourcehawk/go-flyway/README.md

 ## Configuration

-The migrator is configured with a yaml file that defines how the migrations should be run.
+The migrator is configured with a yaml file which has the following structure.

 ```yaml
 # Default flyway arguments for all schemas (optional)